All PDGA employees must wash their hands

 Team gymnasts must bring a bag big enough to contain all of the following:

-- Water bottle(s) with their name clearly written (water will not be sold in the gym and drinking fountains will not be used for safety reasons)
+- Water bottle(s) with their name clearly written (drinking fountains can only be used to refill water bottles for safety reasons)

 - Hand sanitizer and face mask